tendermario/terraria-server-aws/README.md

 ## Prereq

-- aws-cli installed on your system
+- aws-cli installed on your system (`sudo apt install awscli` in ubuntu)
+- with your aws credentials set up with `aws setup`

 ## How to set up